Setup vsav files attached below.

 1. Ignore rule 3 - Limited Intelligence.

-In the game as published the designer uses "actual" troop numbers - which can't easily be tracked with a chit on each unit (like disorganization and rout can).
-Off-map displays serve the purpose and can be rationalized as providing some hidden info.
+The game as published uses "actual" troop numbers - which can't be tracked with a chit on each game piece (like disorganization and rout).
+Leader displays are provided in the game that serve the purpose and provide a hidden intel aspect to the game.

-But having to check back and forth between the map and the leader displays is cumbersome and prone to error.
-The added uncertainty that this rule provides is not worth the trouble.
+But having to check back and forth between the map and the leader displays is cumbersome and prone to error in this game.
+(Due in part to poor color choices of the tracks and markers.)
+The added uncertainty re troop strength when using leader tracks is not worth the trouble.
 The Surprise Table and the Combat Results Table provide plenty of uncertainty, some of which can be attributable to erroneous intelligence.

 2. This module dispenses with the leader displays.

-No player sides have been defined, and there are no leader displays for troop and fatigue markers.
-These have been incorporated into the module game pieces as a layers and a dynamic property.
+Consequently (to house rule 1), the VASSAL module has no defined player sides, and there are no leader displays for troop and fatigue markers.
+These markers have been incorporated into the game pieces as layers with dynamic properties (as in my GCACW modules).

 Troop strengths in the module are expressed as 10-man STRENGTH POINTS, as this is the required degree of precision for troop strengths in the game (all strengths end with zero).